 Once you decided to open a vacancy, evaluate all the existing job positions and specifications.
 Compare them with the set of skills, qualifications, and experience the company demands the one you are opening.
 If none of your existing employees could fill that position with training or re-skilling, it's time to move on to the next step.

-Successful recruitment also depends on manage it because one wrong step could harm the whole company and its brand.
+Successful recruitment process also depends on manage it because one wrong step could harm the whole company and its brand.
 Hence, a well-performing team can precisely detect the need, job position, and what's the ideal candidate.
 Make sure that you are choosing the right recruiters for each task and equip them with all the necessary appliances.

-2. Write a captivating job description
+Recruitment Step#2: Write a captivating job description

 After identifying what are the skills, knowledge, and education the new vacancy demands, you can move on to finding what will be the obligations and responsibilities of the new employee.
 Write a concise job description with your ideal candidate in mind and ensure that you are articulating what the abilities and traits this person should possess are.

 If you want to make the process easier for the candidates, provide them with a checklist of characteristics so that they can compare themselves and discover whether they would be a good fit.
-Thus, don't forget to include all the elements that make a clear and compelling job ad: organization's name and details, job title, obligations and responsibilities, qualifications, location, remuneration, perks and benefits.
+Thus, don't forget to include all the elements that make a clear and compelling job ad: the organization's name and details, job title, obligations and responsibilities, qualifications, location, remuneration, perks and benefits.

-3. Developing talent pipeline
+Recruitment Step #3: Developing a talent pipeline

 Sourcing and talent attraction are among the most challenging, and also most engaging segments of recruitment.
-However, most recruiters still rely on traditional methods to search talents, such as company careers page, job boards and platforms.
+However, most recruiters still rely on traditional methods to search for talents, such as company careers page, job boards and platforms.
 Some also turn to referral programs to increase their efforts.

-If you opt for careers page, you should ensure that yours is attractive, clear, and user-friendly.
+If you opt for a careers page, you should ensure that yours is attractive, clear, and user-friendly.
 Keep every information up-to-date, add all relevant data, and ensure that you offer a mobile version.
 Nine in ten job seekers uses their mobiles to seek job offers.